kritan10/transaction-system/README.md

 ## Features

--   transaction system to exchange balance between users
+-   transaction system to send and recieve balance between users
 -   authentication using JWT
 -   password hashing and encryption using bcrypt
 -   data storage using mysql and sequelize